 Many teachers have been using iPads to develop reading in the classroom.
-This post looks at how they can be integrated into guided reading, however the apps we recommend are versatile enough to be used across many teaching reading contexts.
+This post looks at how they can be integrated into guided reading.
+Worth noting though that the apps recommended are versatile enough to be used across many teaching reading contexts.

 It is important that texts chosen and activities selected are appropriate to the level of the children, and usually when reading something new the teacher should introduce an unfamiliar text to the children first.
 For this reason the iPads and activities are often used on a two week rotation.

-So, what are the apps that work really well in these sessions?
+So, what iPad apps have worked in these sessions?

 A summary of the apps teachers have found popular during guided reading.